 I had to learn how to improve my relationship with money if I wanted to get ahead.
-I had to put my foot down and take control.
+I had to put my foot down and take control of my money numbers.
 There were 5 key steps in my process to a better money relationship – and you can also use them to improve your relationship with money!

 Step 1: Set a Lofty Goal

 The first step I took in healing my relationship with money was to set a goal.
 Not only a short-term goal, but a big, life-changing goal.
 I needed something gigantic enough to shift my perspective.

 My boss at the time unknowingly helped me with this one.
 I was in sales and my boss challenged me to identify my motivation.
 “Do you want a new car?
 Fancy jewelry?
 A huge house?”
 No, no, no. “Do you want a luxury vacation?”
 No, but it spurred an idea.
 What I wanted was to earn enough so that I didn’t need to take vacations.
 What I wanted, really wanted, was to retire early and travel the world.

 I was 30 years old and had only just started saving, so any idea of retirement was far off in the future.
 But it was my first step, the first time I shifted my perspective, the first time I was provoked to look at my actual relationship with money.

 Spoiler Alert!
 As big goals sometimes do, my goal of early retirement morphed into something else: Quitting that job to frugally travel the world as a Digital Nomad.
 I talk more on the subject on my About page.